Lalu Prasad Yadav: Confrontation with bureaucracy and other policies

-In the meantime, accusations were laid against Yadav's government for fomenting caste based antagonism between various social groups.
-Various commentators have stressed that under Yadav's Janata Dal rule, the agricultural labourers and untouchables became vocal for respect from the dominant class and the fair wages.
+In the meantime, accusations were laid against Lalu's government for fomenting caste based antagonism between various social groups.
+Various commentators have stressed that under Lalu's Janata Dal rule, the agricultural labourers and untouchables became vocal for respect from the dominant class and the fair wages.
 Retaliation on the part of lower castes were also seen, when the dominant caste militias tried to quell their revolt on these grounds.
 In one such case, in December 1991, a dominant caste militia called "Savarna Liberation Front" gangraped and murdered ten Dalit women, in retaliation, the left wing militants all belonging either Dalit or Backward Castes killed thirty five people from the dominant caste.
 William Dalrymple has chronicled the account of a dominant caste landowner who survived the massacre.
-The interlocutor of Dalrymple, who declared the incident to be a handiwork of Bihar government under Yadav said:
+The interlocutor of Dalrymple, who declared the incident to be a handiwork of Bihar government under Lalu Prasad said:

-Another account from the Sargana Gram Panchayat area testifies the change in established socio-political order brought by the government under Yadav.
+Another account from the Sargana Gram Panchayat area testifies the change in established socio-political order brought by the government under Lalu Prasad.
 A large Rajput farmer from the Panchayat constituency, who had been a predecessor of the incumbent Mukhiya of the village said: